-He breathed new life into the venue by producing dozens of high fashion special events for top designers such as Anna Sui, with magazines such as Ocean Drive.
+He breathed new life into the venue by producing dozens of high fashion special events for top designers such as Anna Sui, and with Ocean Drive Magazine.

-He also created the uber-VIP weekly theme event, GUIDO, thus making him a respected and well-known person of interest and business leader.
+He also created the uber-VIP weekly themed event, GUIDO.
+All collectively making him a respected and well-known person of interest and business leader.

 After rebirthing Liquid, Michael was hired to build and launch The Ice Palace Film Studios, a 100,000 square foot facility in Downtown Miami owned by the venerable Big Time Productions.

-He was then contracted to launch and market Crobar - first in Miami and then again in New York, both hugely popular and iconic clubs.
+He was then contracted to launch and market Crobar - first in Miami and then again in New York, both hugely popular and iconic nightclubs.

-Additionally and concurrently, he conceived and opened the restaurants Rumi on Lincoln Road and Studio on Ocean Drive.
+Additionally and concurrently, he conceived the restaurants Rumi on Lincoln Road and Studio on Ocean Drive.

 Thanks to Michael's reputation, and his business development and marketing skill, he was selected as one of only 8 people to work with the mayor of Miami Beach on The Mayoral Development and Marketing Councils.

 In addition to his credits, Michael also served as the Director of LA's most popular EDM venue, Avalon, produced a hit tv series for E!
-Entertainment Television for four years - which aired in 193 countries - and was at one time, The Director of Development of IMG Models.
+Entertainment Television for four years - which aired in 193 countries - and served at one time as The Director of Development of IMG Models in New York.